leo-cb/datascience/README.md

 **simulate_stock_garch_development.R** - fits a gjrGARCH(0,0)(1,1) with normal error distribution to "GOOGL" close prices log differences from Jan2010 to June2022. gjrGARCH was chosen as non-symmetric innovations are often observed in financial time-series.
 However, Pearson's goodness-of-fit rejected normality.
 Therefore, a gjrGARCH(0,0)(1,1) was fitted with t-student error distribution.
 Pearson's goodness-of-fit did not reject the assumed distribution and the residuals did not exhibit auto-correlation.
 Every parameter except for alpha1 (p-value approx. 0.2) showed a p-value < 0.01.
 A noteworthy observation is that negative returns impact on volatility was significantly higher than the positive returns', as seen by the "News impact curve".
 This model was chosen for production.

 **simulate_stock_garch_production.R** - Fits a gjrGARCH(0,0)(1,1) to the chosen ticker's ("GOOGL" by default) close prices log differences and outputs synthetic close prices time-series.

+## Dow Jones Best Stock (Python)

+Predicts the best performing stock of Dow Jones index on the following week, based on the previous week price and volume data.
+Some features such as traded volume (price * volume), performance ranking, volume growth ranking are created.
+Uses XGBoost to perform binary classification, obtaining a recall close to 50% and AUC close to 0.8.

+## OriginsRO market (Python)

+Scrapes data from an online game's market data using BeautifulSoup, and compares the value with similar items and historical averages to alert about undervalued items.